Overlooked Best Practice For B2B Case Studies: Know Your Objectives & Audience

 - People may not be inclined to read in-depth content when doing initial research.

-If the purpose of the case study is to generate new leads or drive an immediate CTA, I have found that short and to-the-point or Q&A-styled case studies (with a few compelling data points and a good visual layout) are more effective for the scanning eye who just wants general validation that you can solve their problems.
+If the purpose of the case study is to generate new leads or drive an immediate CTA, I have found that short and to-the-point or Q&A-styled case studies (with a few compelling data points and a good visual layout) are more effective for folks who just wants general validation that you can solve their problems.

 Objective 2: Engage prospects further down the funnel